adeep/bitwarden_reddit/cannot_login.md

 * In general, all kinds of apostrophes and quotation marks (', ", `, ´, ‘, ’, ‛, “, ”, ‟) may be
   autocorrected into a different form preferred by the device or app you are using.

+What can you try to find the correct password you entered or to type in the correct password on your system?

 * _Turn off autocorrect_, if possible.
 Try to _change your (virtual or physical) keyboard_.
 * Make your _keyboard input is visible_ if possible.
 * Type it more carefully (look at your hands!).